Skip to content

 1. The comma operator is removed.

-1. Functions may be invoked using named arguments, the name is the dot-prefixed parameter name, e.g. foo(name: a, len: 2).
+1. Functions may be called using named arguments.
+The name is the same as the parameter name, but followed by : in the call.
+For example: foo(name: a, len: 2).

-2. Typed varargs are declared Type... argument, and will take 0 or more arguments of the given type.
+2. Typed vaargs are declared Type... argument, and will take 0 or more arguments of the given type.

 3. It is possible to “splat” an array or slice into the location of a typed vararg using ...: foo(a, b, ...list)

-4. any varargs are declared argument..., it can take 0 or more arguments of any type which are implicitly converted to the any type.
+4. any vaargs are declared as argument... (i.e. without a type in the function parameter list).
+Such a vaarg list can take 0 or more arguments of any type.
+All passed arguments are implicitly converted to the any type when the function is called.

 5. The function declaration may have @inline or @noinline as a default.